hoijui/oho/README.txt

 CREATE DATABASE wikidb;
 CREATE USER 'wikiuser'@'localhost' IDENTIFIED BY 'password';
 GRANT ALL PRIVILEGES ON wikidb.* TO 'wikiuser'@'localhost' WITH GRANT OPTION;
-If your database is not running on the same server as your web server, you need to give the appropriate web server hostname — mediawiki.example.com in the example below — as follows:
+If your database is not running on the same server as your web server, you need to give the appropriate web server hostname â€” mediawiki.example.com in the example below â€” as follows:

 GRANT ALL PRIVILEGES ON wikidb.* TO 'wikiuser'@'mediawiki.example.com' IDENTIFIED BY 'password';